Qingtianese diaspora: People's Republic and present era

 Monument with inscriptions dedicated to Wu Guanpu, a Qingtianese diaspora who left for France in 1980.

 Between 1949 and 1978, under the international context of the Cold War, the government of the People's Republic of China implemented extremely strict regulations on the entry and exit of its citizens.
 As a result, the process of applying for permission to leave the country was difficult, in which only 752 people from Qingtian county were allowed to go abroad during this period, and the movement of Qingtian expatriates at home and abroad was at one point stagnant.

-After China's Reform and Opening Up in late 1970s, Qingtian experienced the third and also largest wave of emigration in its history.
-With the first decade of economic reform, 16,206 people in Qingtian county had obtained passports and were approved to go abroad, and from 1991 to 2000, a total of 117,476 people had, and in 2000 alone the number reached 29,980.
+After China's reform and opening up in late 1970s, Qingtian experienced the third and also largest wave of emigration in its history.
+With the first decade of economic reform, 16,206 people in Qingtian county had obtained passports and were approved to go abroad, and from 1991 to 2000, a total of 117,476 people had left the country, and in 2000 alone the number reached 29,980.

+Besides the traditional incentives of commercial opportunity and chain migration, the revival of Qingtianese emigration during this era was shaped also by local political circumstances in the aftermath of the Cultural Revolution.
+According to the The Mad Years: A Documentary Account of the Cultural Revolution in Qingtian, many people, majority of whom of rural descent and affiliated with the county's rebel faction known as "Qinggezong" (青革总) faced marginalisation in employment, education, and promotion during the post-Mao period, and that overseas migration became one route through which they sought new opportunities.
+Some later established businesses abroad and participated in return investment, hometown philanthropy, and overseas Chinese associations in Qingtian.

 Since the late 1980s, the governments of Italy, Spain and France have repeatedly given amnesty for illegal immigrants.
 Relaxed immigration policy promoted the rapid growth of Qingtianese communities in these countries in recent decades.
 As of today, there are as many as 381,000 Qingtianese people currently residing in 146 countries across the world, forming the bulk of Chinese populations in many countries, especially in European states such as Spain where they constitute over 80% of the entire Chinese community.